 Originally, we had our hens in our mobile chicken tractors, which have zero insulation.
-These tractors are fantastic for the summer because their construction allows for tons of airflow and shade, but in the winter we knew they would offer zero protection and warmth.
+These tractors are fantastic for the summer because their construction allows for tons of airflow and shade, but with our cold winters we knew they would offer little warmth.
 The idea for straw bale chicken coops came to us mid-breakfast in late December right before we were due a couple big freezes.
 The benefits of a straw bale coop kept piling up as we thought about it.
 It took me a simple Google search to find a local farmer, who then delivered 77 bales of organic hay that weekend.
 Kismet!
 Let’s go over those benefits.

 Why Straw Bales Are Great For Temporary Winter Chicken Housing

 First and foremost, don’t get straw confused with hay.
 They are two very different materials.
 Straw is the stem of dried cereal plants, it is technically a by-product of threshing grain.
 Farmers and gardeners love it for its organic matter content.
 It works as animal bedding in the winter, it mulches plants, and it’s perfect when you need to add carbon to your compost pile.
 Hay, on the other hand, is nutritious forage for feeding animals when there is no fresh pasture around.
 We are strictly talking straw bales here for chicken coop building